bioinfo-pf-curie/mpiBWA/README.md

 This program has been developed by

-Frederic Jarlier from Instut Curie
+Frederic Jarlier from Institut Curie
 Nicolas Joly from Institut Pasteur

 and supervised by